 The shoulder joint 4

 Why have a shoulder replacement?
 4

 About reverse shoulder replacement surgery 4

 What are the risks and complications of the operation?
 6

 Information about the nerve block 7

 Are there any risks from a nerve block?
 8

 Will it be painful?
 8

 Pain relief after the surgery 9

 What painkillers will I be given?
 10

 Do I need to wear a sling?
 12

 Do I need to do exercises?
 14

 How do I look after the wound and stitches?
 14

+When will I return to the hospital?
+14

 Are there things I should avoid doing?
 15

 How am I likely to progress?
 16

 When can I return to work?
 18

 When can I drive?
 18

 When can I take part in leisure activities?
 18

-Guide to daily activities in the first 4 to 6 weeks 19
+Guide to daily activities in the first 4-6 weeks 19

 Exercises and general advice 20

 How to contact us 43